Apothecary

 What element is Agrimony associated with?

-Agrimony is associated with the Air element and the sign of Cancer, and resonates with the Solar Plexus chakra.
+Agrimony is associated with the Air element, the sign of Cancer, and resonates with the Solar Plexus chakra.

 What planet rules Agrimony?